-A new lawyer has been chosen by Britney to replace Ingham and take up the fight: former federal prosecutor Mathew Rosengart.
+A new lawyer was chosen by Britney to replace Ingham and take up the fight: former federal prosecutor Mathew Rosengart.
 An experienced attorney to the stars, the litigator has represented clients including Ben Affleck and Steven Spielberg.

 However, a term of the conservatorship is that Britney is not allowed to sign contracts.
 On July 14, 2021, Rosengart appeared in court to request that Britney should be allowed to select her own legal representation, saying it was her constitutional right.

-The request was approved, and Rosengart is now on the case.
+The request was approved, and Rosengart was added to the battle.
 Britney spoke tearfully for about 20 minutes at the same hearing and said that she wants her dad removed and charged with conservatorship abuse.

 She added: “I thought they were trying to kill me.
 If this isn’t abuse, I don’t know what is.”